Iron Bowl: 1982: Bo Over The Top

+1984: Wrong Way Bo

-1984: Trailing 17–15 late in the game, Auburn had 4th-and-goal from the one-yard line.
+Trailing 17–15 late in the game, Auburn had 4th-and-goal from the one-yard line.
 Opting to go for it, Auburn called a pitch to running back Brent Fullwood.
-Running back Bo Jackson, who was supposed to block for Fullwood, ran the wrong direction, allowing the Alabama defense to easily push Fullwood out of bounds short of the goal line to seal the victory.
+Running back Bo Jackson, who was supposed to block for Fullwood, ran in the wrong direction, allowing the Alabama defense to easily push Fullwood out of bounds short of the goal line to seal the victory.
+The play and game are sometimes referred to as "Wrong Way Bo".